 When you have identified the program that is best prepared to help your loved one, and he or she has entered treatment, be sure to take advantage of any opportunities for family therapy or other support services.
 Family therapy and education can help you process the impact that this experience has had on you and can teach how to best support your loved one during and after his or her time in treatment.

-Why Seek Treatment at Greenleaf Behavioral Health Hospital
+Why Consider Treatment at Greenleaf Behavioral Health Hospital in Valdosta, GA

 Failing to get proper treatment for self-harm can expose a teenager to a variety of immediate and long-term dangers.
 Depending upon the type or types of self-harm that a teen has been employing, physical ramifications may include broken bones, infections, and organ damage.
 Adolescents and teenagers who engage in self-harm often to great lengths to hide their behaviors; as a result, they may not get appropriate medical care for problems such as cuts or burns that, if left untreated, can turn into severe health problems.